RiccardoBarbieri/the_unibot/README.md

 #### Get the timetable of a generic day
 To get the timetable of a generic day:
 ```
-/timetable day month year
+/timetable param
 ```
-or writing *today, tomorrow*.

-*day, month, year* can be separated by any special character and the *year* can be omitted.
+where `param` can be anything, i.e. *today, tomorrow, aftertomorrow, monday, saturday, ...* or a date in the format *day month year*, separated by any special character (*year* can be omitted).

 **N.B.**: if no day is passed to the command, it will send the timetable of the current day.
 Also, using if one word from *today, tomorrow* is given, the bot will also return weather info.